Wildlife ponds support a huge range of creatures:

 - Predators include garden birds such as blackbirds that come to the pond to drink and bathe.
 Water in the garden will increase the number of birds that visit you as well as the number of aquatic creatures.

 - Dragonfly and damselfly will breed in ponds.
-Their larvae live in shallow, sheltered water for some years.
-They will eat other insects, fish fry and tadpoles and need taller emergent pond plants to crawl up and out of the water so they can become adults.
+Their larvae live in shallow, sheltered water for some years and need submerged plants as cover.
+They will eat other insects, fish fry and tadpoles and need taller emergent pond plants to crawl up to leave the water to become adults.

 Download the ARG Amphibian Identification Guide to help you check what wildlife visitors you have in your ponds this year.